bitbank2/bb_epaper/rpi/examples/show_img/README.txt

 2-bit grayscale mode cannot use these options.
 All update modes become 'full' when displaying images with more than 1-bit per pixel.

+N.B.
+For Spectra6 panels like the Inky Impression 7.3" 800x480, choose the
+adapter as 'pimoroni' and the panel_1bit as 'EP73_SPECTRA_800x480'.